How Gaslighting And Narcissism Are Related

 They rarely admit flaws and are highly sensitive when criticized

 People with NPD rarely admit fault.
 And when they do, be assured that it's not for your benefit but theirs.
-They may put on the mask of admission, but more likely, it's only to get something they want.
+People with this personality disorder may put on the mask of admission, but more likely, it's only to get something they want.
 Remember that it is all about their needs, progress, and gain.
 However, many people with NPD have thin skin and emotional sensitivities and may react defensively when called to account for their negative behavior.
 When challenged, they are likely to either fight back with temper tantrums, excuse-making, denial, and blame or take flight by abruptly leaving, avoiding the other person, giving the silent treatment, or other forms of passive-aggressiveness.

 False image projection